 We hear these platitudes from our parents, our teachers, and from many of the people that come into our lives.
 It’s easy to dismiss such sayings as trite or cheesy.
 However, what I’ve noticed through my growth is that these phrases are True to our human experience but require lived experience (filled with mistakes) for them to gain stronger convicition in our hearts: a conviction that can guide us as we continue living our lives.

 My friend, Indra, discusses friendship on his Medium blog.
-His language on this subject has still been rattling in my head four years:
+His language on this subject has still been rattling in my head for four years now:

 Indra also writes about the feeling of reuniting with close friends from your past:

 The saddest part, though, was during the dinner.
 For a fleeting moment, a single point in time, you felt what had once been.
 Maybe it was a laugh.
 A shared inside joke.
 A little action she made, or a classic move on your part.
 Like a small ray of sunshine peaking through a gray sky.
 But, then it was gone, quick as it had appeared.
 The potential had been there, but there wasn’t enough energy to start it up again.
 The friction, the energy it would take to make it up the mental, metaphorical hill separating the two of you, was too great.
 2